zio/zio-prelude/docs/functional-data-types/these.md

 Now the function `f` bundles up all the logic that was previously in `left`, `right`, and `both`.
 The caller gets to provide a single function that handles all three of these cases.

-The `These` data type is a relatively modest one but it captures a situation that can arise where we can have both values in addition to one or the other.
-Otherwise we would have to create our own data type for each of these situations but now we can simply use `These`.
+The `These` data type is a relatively modest one, but it captures a situation that can arise where we can have both values in addition to one or the other.
+Otherwise, we would have to create our own data type for each of these situations, but now we can simply use `These`.